It’s easy to always be focused on the future of your work as an artist.

 Katie Carey is a ceramic artist, writer, and strategist out of Denver, Colorado.
 She joined the Artwork Archive team after the platform transformed her own art practice.

-I, for one, am guilty of moving on from a current project without so much as even photographing the work before sending it off to its new home and then I’m on to the next exciting project.
+I, for one, am guilty of moving on from a current project without so much as even photographing the work before sending it off to its new home, and then I’m on to the next exciting project.

-However, it recently hit me that perhaps just as important than the physical work itself is the documentation of that work.
+However, it recently hit me that perhaps just as important as the physical work itself is the documentation of that work.
 I realized that, no matter how good the work might be, it will not live on if it's not documented well and archived securely.

 I always assumed that I would be making work indefinitely and would be capable of making similar work if I wanted to recreate an unphotographed work.
 It's all too easy to assume that the gallery sites that host photographs of installations of my work would still be around if sometime down the line I wanted to use them for my own portfolio.
 Instagram and other social media platforms give you a false sense of security that they will always be there to pull images from in the future.